Polish parliament elects new speaker after expenses scandal

-Poland's parliament on Friday elected former interior minister Elzbieta Witek as its speaker, replacing Marek Kuchcinski, who was forced to quit over an expenses scandal involving his alleged use of government aircraft for personal travel.
+Poland's parliament on Friday elected interior minister Elzbieta Witek as speaker, replacing Marek Kuchcinski who was forced to quit over an expenses scandal involving use of government aircraft for personal travel.

+Prime Minister Mateusz Morawiecki later appointed secret service chief Mariusz Kaminski as the new interior minister, the government press office said.

-Kuchcinski appeared on Thursday to have bowed to pressure from the governing right-wing Law and Justice (PiS) party, to which he belongs, as it gears up for a general election in October.
+Kuchcinski appeared to have bowed to pressure from his ruling right-wing Law and Justice (PiS) party as it gears up for a general election in October.

 However, both Kuchcinski and powerful PiS leader Jaroslaw Kaczynski insisted that he had not broken any laws when using government planes and helicopters.

-He did so around 100 times in just over a year, according to Polish media reports.
+He did so around 100 times in just over a year, according to media reports.

-Witek, who is also a PiS member, had served as interior minister since May.
+Witek, who is also a PiS member and had served as interior minister since May, resigned just hours before being elected.

-With the PiS commanding a majority in parliament, Witek won backing from 245 of the 419 lawmakers present in the 460-seat lower house.
+With the PiS commanding a majority in parliament, former primary school head teacher Witek won backing from 245 of the 419 lawmakers present in the 460-seat lower house.

-Malgorzata Kidawa-Blonska, backed by the main Civic Platform (PO) centrist opposition party, won the support of 135 lawmakers.

 Despite the uproar over Kuchcinski and allegations that other PiS-appointed or allied public officials have misused public funds, the party is set to win the October 13 general election, according to opinion polls.